moodynooby/Modern-downTheMall-GimmeThat/Readme.md

 V2.6
 Aim to make the extension faster and leaner

-- Remove Locales as it was slowing down the extension -Removed ToolTips And Custom Sounds to use native features
+- Remove Locales as it was slowing down the extension and made them optional
+- Made the settings page more modern
+- Removed ToolTips And Custom Sounds to use native features

 ### Requirements